inertialsense/docs.inertialsense.com/docs/user-manual/troubleshooting/firmware.md

 - The input supply is at 3.3V and clean without noise.
 - The serial connection is grounded (no floating grounds).
 - The serial wires between the uINS module and the next active device (buffer, converter, or processor) are not longer than 1 meter when bootloading firmware.
+- Reset or power cycle the IMX and promptly run the firmware update within 30 seconds of reset.
+If the IMX firmware update is interrupted and the IMX reset, a 50 second timeout will cause all UARTs to be disabled.
+Resetting the IMX will restart this timer and re-enable UARTs for 50 seconds.

 ## Bootloader Update fails first time